Anderson v. City of Hermosa Beach: Legal history of tattooing in the United States

-Anderson’s Permit Application
+Anderson's permit application

 The County of Los Angeles generally permits tattooing within its jurisdiction.
 However, the city of Hermosa Beach, located within Los Angeles County, banned tattoo parlors within its city limits.
-The Hermosa Beach Municipal Code § 17.06.070 stated: "Except as provided in this title, no building shall be erected, re-constructed or structurally altered, nor shall any building or land be used for any purpose except as hereinafter specifically provided…” The Code accepted permit requests from several types of businesses including bars, restaurants, movie theaters, youth hostels, and shops.
+The Hermosa Beach Municipal Code § 17.06.070 stated: "Except as provided in this title, no building shall be erected, re-constructed or structurally altered, nor shall any building or land be used for any purpose except as hereinafter specifically provided…" The Code accepted permit requests from several types of businesses including bars, restaurants, movie theaters, youth hostels, and shops.
 However, tattoo shops were not listed in the provision of the zoning code.
 As a result, tattoo shops were banned in Hermosa Beach.

-In 2006, Johnny Anderson, co-owner of Yer Cheat’n Heart Tattoo in Gardena, sought to expand his business and open a new tattoo shop in Hermosa Beach.
+In 2006, Johnny Anderson, co-owner of Yer Cheat'n Heart Tattoo in Gardena, sought to expand his business and open a new tattoo shop in Hermosa Beach.
 Anderson, aware of the municipal ban on tattoo shops within Hermosa Beach, sued the city.
 The action was initially dismissed because Anderson had not expended all resources for determining whether or not his tattoo shop would be allowed within the city.
 Following city administrative procedures, Anderson filed a request with the city requesting that his shop be exempt from the municipal ban.
 The city denied his special permit request in 2007.
 Anderson then filed a 42 USC § 1983 civil rights claim, alleging the Hermosa Beach Municipal Code violated his first and fourteenth amendment civil liberties.

-Lower Trial Proceedings
+Lower trial proceedings

 Anderson's claim was originally heard by the United States District Court for the Central District of California.
 The decision of the district court remained consistent with past free speech tattoo jurisprudence.
 The court stated that although the process of tattooing is considered non-verbal conduct that can express certain ideas, such expression is not sufficiently imbued with elements of communication and therefore cannot receive First Amendment protection.
 The process of tattooing was not considered pure expressive activity or expressive conduct.
 Failing to reach either of these statuses, Judge Christina Snyder reviewed the zoning statute by applying the rational basis test.
 The court found that the municipal ban on tattoo parlors was valid because the regulation was rationally related to the city's interest of protecting the public from potential health risks associated with the tattooing process.